btc-script-explorer/scantool/README.md

 ## What is it?

-The **SC**ript **AN**alytics **TOOL** (SCANTOOL) is a tool for analyzing bitcoin scripts, including serialized scripts.
-It provides the following features.
+The **SC**ript **AN**alytics **TOOL** (SCANTOOL) is a program that provides a REST API and web user interface for analyzing bitcoin scripts.

-- a REST API
-- a web-based block and transaction explorer

-It can be used as a research tool and/or a learning utility that provides data that other APIs and user interfaces do not.
-It is intended to be used in a private network.
+It is intended to be used in a private network with a running bitcoin node.
+Notable features include:

-## How It Is Different Than Other REST APIs And Block Explorers
+- Indentification of Spend Types (Input Types)
+- Parsing and Displaying of Serialize Scripts
+- Identification of Data Types
+- Platform for Custom Projects

+## Features in Detail

-#### Spend Types
+### Spend Types

 When people discuss transaction types in the bicoin blockchain, they are usually referring to standard output types.
 But output types are only half of the process of transacting on the blockchain.